krevan-dev/krevan-dev/README.md

 ## Stuff to know about me:
 - I've contributed to open-source repositories for games like World of Warcraft and Rust.
 (Check out my pinned repos.)
-- I have 14 years experience in military and law enforcement fields.
+- I have 14 years experience in military(8) and law enforcement(6) fields.
 - I am a Hockey fan.
 San Jose Sharks & Idaho Steelheads
 - I am huge video game fan.
 I love exploring new worlds, and sometimes that is with other people.
 - I love gaming LAN parties and conventions.